Anatomizing deformation mechanisms in nanocrystalline Pd$_{90}$Au$_{10}$: Results and discussion

-{The central result of this analysis reveals that the initial orientation of the unsheared ellipse relative to the direction of shear has a tremendous impact on the number of dislocations needed to reach a given change in aspect ratio $\alpha$ and, therefore, amount of strain caused by dislocation glide or likewise its contribution to total applied strain $\varepsilon_\mathrm{p,dis}/\varepsilon_{\mathrm{a}}$.
+The fact that we treat $\varphi$ and $s$ as continuous variables accounts for the operation of the full set of texture components in a randomly oriented aggregate of grains.
+Consequently, we do not rely upon dislocation activity in a primary slip system with well-defined orientation relationships of glide plane and direction to SPN and SD.
+In particular, we find that the initial orientation of the unsheared ellipse relative to the direction of shear has a tremendous impact on the mean displacement $\langle \Delta s \rangle$ needed to reach a given change in aspect ratio $\langle\alpha\rangle_1$ and, therefore, amount of strain caused by dislocation glide or likewise its relative contribution, $\varepsilon_\mathrm{p,dis}/\varepsilon_{\mathrm{a}}$, to total applied strain.
 The limiting cases ($\varphi = 90^{\circ}$ and $\varphi = 45^{\circ}$) are shown in Fig. \ref{fig:DislocationEllipses}.
-To estimate the true contribution of dislocations to the total applied strain, we average over a random distribution of grain shape orientations $\varphi \in \left[0^{\circ},90^{\circ}\right]$, which is sampled in $\unit[0.5]{^{\circ}}$ steps.
+To estimate a pragmatical bound of dislocation glide to total applied strain, we average over a random distribution of grain shape orientations $\varphi \in \left[0^{\circ},90^{\circ}\right]$, which is sampled in $\unit[0.5]{^{\circ}}$ steps.
 The resulting mean share of dislocation glide is shown in Fig. \ref{fig:DislocationEllipses} and reveals an abrupt increase at $\varepsilon_\mathrm{a} \approx \unit[2]{\%}$ followed by a sluggish monotonic increase.
-Below $\varepsilon_\mathrm{a}=\unit[11]{\%}$ the dislocation share contributes less than the elastic lattice strain to the total deformation and even at the highest strain in the experiment $\varepsilon_\mathrm{a}=\unit[27]{\%}$, its contribution to overall strain does not exceed $\unit[20]{\%}$.
-It should be noted that this estimate represents an upper bound to the number of dislocations and plastic shear because the change in aspect ratio is exclusively attributed to dislocation activity.}
+Below $\varepsilon_\mathrm{a}=\unit[11]{\%}$, the dislocation share contributes less than the elastic lattice strain to total deformation and even at the highest strain in the experiment, $\varepsilon_\mathrm{a}=\unit[27]{\%}$, its contribution to overall strain does not exceed $\unit[20]{\%}$.

-{The ellipse approach discussed above relies on the shear strain induced change of aspect ratio of a freestanding ellipse relative to its unstrained configuration.
-This change of aspect ratio causes a rotation of the {semi-major axis} of the ellipse.
-However, free rotation of grains in a polycrystal is impeded by compatibility constraints exerted by neighbouring grains.
-Hence, it is implied that the orientation of the semiaxes of a grain that experiences deformation in a polycrystalline environment remains rather fixed.
-Adopting the ellipse approach to this realistic scenario thus requires a reinterpretation}.